Personal Injury Claims

 It is possible to claim compensation on behalf of another person if they are underage or incapable of making a claim for themselves.
 This usually happens when a parent claims in the name of an injured child, or an adult child claims on behalf of an elderly relative.
 A person can also claim on behalf of someone who is mentally incapacitated, either as the result of their injuries or due to a pre-existing condition.
 In all of these instances, the money is paid to, or held in trust for, the injured party.
 It is not paid to the claimant.

 Personal injury law is a wide field so always look for a solicitor who specialises in your type of injury.
-At The Compensation Experts we work with some of the UK’s leading personal injury lawyers and will match you with those whose skills and experience best suit your situation to ensure you have every possible chance of obtaining maximum compensation.
+At The Compensation Experts, we work with some of the UK’s leading personal injury lawyers and will match you with those whose skills and experience best suit your situation, to ensure you have every possible chance of obtaining maximum accident compensation.

-The first step in making a claim is yours, but once you have contacted The Compensation Experts you can rely on us to be with you for the rest of the journey.
 Seeking legal advice at the earliest opportunity means you have more time to make the right choice for you and your family, rather than being limited in your opportunity to claim compensation because you have left it too late.

 Am I eligible?

-If you have been harmed physically in the last 3 years, due to someone else’s negligence, the short answer is yes.
+If you have suffered personal injury in the last three years, due to someone else’s negligence, you may be eligible for accident compensation.

-Exceptions to this are for instance industrial disease or if you were a child at the time of the accident you may have a longer period to claim.Find out more
+There are exceptions to this, including industrial disease or if you were a child at the time of the accident.
+In each case, you may have a longer period to claim.Find out more

 How much could I claim?

-As every injury is different, the amount of compensation paid out can differ case to case.
-Varying factors lead to the final figure include: extent of your injuries, earnings missed out on, future losses and more.
+All personal injury claims are different, so the amount of accident compensation paid out often varies from case to case.
+Factors that contribute to the final personal injury compensation figure include the extent of your injuries, loss of earnings, and future losses.

 Our dedicated team of experts will give you an indication of how much you could potentially claim for personal injury.Find out more

 How does the process work?

-We understand that when making a claim it’s important to know what to expect and when to expect it.
-That’s why we make the process as transparent & clear as possible.
+When making a claim for personal injury, it’s important to know what to expect from the process.
+That’s why we make the process as transparent and clear as possible.

-Your solicitor will gather all the evidence and will notify the negligent party that you wish to begin claim proceedings.
-With your solicitor negotiating on your behalf, you will be keep up to date every step of the way.Find out more
+Your solicitor will gather all the evidence, before notifying the negligent party that you wish to begin accident compensation claim proceedings.
+With your solicitor negotiating on your behalf, you will be kept up to date every step of the way.Find out more